An Exegetical Commentary

 The next use of heaven refers to the atmosphere or "face" of hashamayim, across which birds fly (Gen 1:20; 1Kgs 21:24; Rev 19:17) and from which comes rain, snow, dew, lightning and thunder (Gen 8:2; Deut 11:11; 33:13; Job 38:29; 1Sam 2:10; 2Kgs 1:10; Isa 55:10; Matt 6:26).
 Finally, the third heaven is the abode of God the Father, the home of angels and the place where Yeshua sits at the right hand of God (1Kgs 8:30; 2Chr 30:27; Job 16:19; Ps 2:4; 11:4; Matt 6:9; 2Cor 12:2-4; Eph 1:20).
 The majority of the occurrences of "heaven" in Revelation refer to the third heaven.

 and: Grk. kai, conj. the first: Grk. prōtos, adj., having primary position in a sequence; first, earlier. voice: Grk. phōnē, can mean (1) an auditory impression, sound, noise defined in the context; (2) the faculty of producing speech, voice; or (3) a system of communication, language, 1Cor 14:10; 2Pet 2:16).
+The term is used primarily of vocalizations, whether of God (Matt 3:17), humans (Matt 2:18) or heavenly beings (1Th 4:16), but also the sounds made by animals (Rev 10:3) and inanimate objects (John 3:8; 1Cor 14:7).
 In the LXX phōnē generally renders Heb. qŰl (sound, voice, BDB 876), the first usage of which is God's voice (Gen 3:8), and second the human voice (Gen 3:17), and these usages occur frequently in the Tanakh with various kinds of expression (DNTT 3:113).
 The "first voice" is the same one John heard in 1:10, with the same piercing quality, the voice of his Lord.

 speaking: Grk. laleō, pres. part., to make an oral statement, to speak or talk about something; say, utter. with: Grk. meta, prep. used to mark association or accompaniment; with, amid, among. me: Grk. egō, pron. of the first pers. saying: Grk. legō, pres. part., means to utter in words, say, tell, or give expression.
 The verb, though translated as past tense, is actually present tense, and represents a Hebrew manner of speaking.
 John employs this idiom eight times in Revelation, which gives his conversations with the angels and the Lord a sense of being there with him as he is receiving the divine disclosures.